alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 - *Distrust as a barrier to access and use*: historic forms of oppression, injustice, and discrimination partially explain why some individuals and groups have low levels of trust towards these technologies and the organisations that design, develop, and deploy them.
 - *Accountability through engagement*: the risks of harm and the likely benefits associated with digital mental health technologies may not be shared equally by all groups.
 Inclusive stakeholder engagement is one mechanism by which oversight and accountability in the risk management process can be achieved.
 To paraphrase one participant, 'those on a design team should be a diverse, invested group, and diversity should not be tokenistic'.
 - *Explainability as a pre-requisite for informed choice*: as a bioethical principle, ensuring informed consent is often linked to the ethical value of self-determination.
 The significance of the principle is understood by many to arise from a universal right to autonomous decision-making in matters relating to one's health and well-being.
-While the domain of mental healthcare places justifiable restrictions on this right when it conflicts with other duties (e.g. protecting others from harm), these are limiting cases for which there are existing norms and guidelines in place.
+While the domain of mental healthcare places restrictions on this right when it conflicts with other duties (e.g. protecting others from harm), these are limiting cases for which there are existing norms and guidelines in place[^mentalhealthbill].
 In general, ensuring that an individual has sufficient access to the explanations needed about how a technology operates, in order to make an informed choice about whether to use the technology, has already been acknowledged as a vital ethical goal.
 However, there are many barriers in place to achieving this goal, and where they disproportionately affect certain groups (e.g. those with low levels of digital literacy or access to support services) this goal connects with the related goal of promoting social justice.

+[^mentalhealthbill]: On these points it is worth noting that the [Mental Health Act](https://www.legislation.gov.uk/ukpga/2007/12/contents), which sets out the legislation that is used to determine when it is appropriate to place restrictions on people,  has been subject to proposed reform in recent months.
+Readers may find the "new guiding principles" of particular interest in the context of this report (see [here](https://www.gov.uk/government/consultations/reforming-the-mental-health-act/reforming-the-mental-health-act#part-1-proposals-for-reform-of-the-mental-health-act)).

 Improving health equity is already a key priority across many organisations in the UK.[^equality] For example, the Equality and Human Rights Commission have recently published a report that...